myexploit/LAB/Active_Directory_Users_and_Computers.md

 ![image](https://github.com/user-attachments/assets/e476c061-a03d-41fa-862a-523357aa0df8)

-You can only see the first domain group the account is associated with from this limited search function, but it’s still a useful technique for stealthy enumeration.
+You can only see the first domain group the account is associated with from this limited search function.

 ![image](https://github.com/user-attachments/assets/5ba938c4-31e5-46fa-8f3a-9b25945492ba)